 Meals

-After every meal, all scraps and leftovers are separated and added to the compost for the garden as a form of waste management.
+In line with the resort’s sustainable practices, all meal scraps and leftovers are separated and used as compost for the garden, contributing to waste management.

 Surf Mahi Mahi Surf Resort